-An attack during periods of limited visibility may be made to gain surprise, to maintain pressure, to exploit a success in continuation of daylight operations, to seize terrain for subsequent operations, or to avoid heavy losses by using the concealment afforded by darkness.
+An attack might be made during periods of limited visibility to gain surprise, to maintain pressure, to exploit a success in continuation of daylight operations, to seize terrain for subsequent operations, or to avoid heavy losses by using the concealment afforded by darkness.
 As used here, the term limited visibility applies to periods of darkness, not to short durations of reduced visibility caused by rain, snow, fog, or battlefield obscuration.

-The squad equipped with night vision devices (NVDs) and thermal imaging devices may conduct a limited visibility attack in a similar manner as a daylight attack.
+The squad equipped with night vision devices (NVDs) and thermal imaging devices can conduct a limited visibility attack in a manner similar to a daylight attack.
 The fundamentals still apply, though more emphasis is placed on small unit leaders.

 Effective use of NVDs and thermal imaging devices can enhance the squad's ability to achieve surprise and cause panic in a lesser-equipped enemy.
 Night vision device enhancements allow Marines to see farther and with greater clarity, providing a clear advantage over the enemy.
 However, leaders cannot assume that we possess a significant technological superiority over our adversaries; to do so is a grave error.

 Squad and fire team leaders have a greater ability to control fires during limited visibility.
 Leaders can designate targets and sectors of fire with greater precision using laser aiming devices attached to their individual weapons.
-The squad leader "designates" a target and directs Marines to concentrate their fires on it, utilizing the laser aiming devices attached to their individual weapons to engage the target.
+The squad leader "designates" a target and directs Marines to concentrate fires on it, using the laser aiming devices attached to their individual weapons.